juju/docs/src/en/commands.md

    _--no-download  (= false)_

-   do not download the archive
+   Do not download the archive

    **Details:**